Rexburg, Idaho: Politics

 Rexburg has been referred to as the "reddest place in America," owing to the area's strong conservative majority and political trends.
-Some political experts have considered Rexburg, Idaho, the true antithesis of San Francisco, America's liberal bastion.
-Since 1980, no Republican presidential candidate has won less than 57 percent of the county vote.
+Some political experts have considered Rexburg the true antithesis of San Francisco, America's liberal bastion.
+Since 1980, no Republican presidential candidate has won less than 57 percent of the Madison County vote.
 In that same period, Republican presidential candidates polled more than 90 percent of the county's vote on three occasions: Ronald Reagan in 1984, George W. Bush in 2004 and Mitt Romney in 2012.
 John McCain came close to this level in 2008, drawing 85 percent of the vote.

 Education

 Public schools

-Madison School District 321 is the local school district.
+Madison School District 321 is the school district for almost all of Rexburg, except for a few blocks.
+Those few blocks are in the Sugar-Salem Joint School District 322.

-The city supports 6 elementary schools; Adams, Burton, Hibbard, Kennedy, Lincoln, and South Fork.
+The Madison school district supports six elementary schools; Adams, Burton, Hibbard, Kennedy, Lincoln, and South Fork.
 Madison Middle School follows the elementary school, serving grades 5–6.
 Madison Junior High School serves grades 7–9.
 The two high schools within the city limits are Central High and Madison High School.

 Higher education

 Rexburg is home to BYU-Idaho, a private institution operated by the LDS Church.
 The university began as a small high school-level academy in 1888 and was eventually established as Ricks College, in honor of Mormon pioneer and city founder, Thomas E. Ricks.
 On August 10, 2001, it officially became a four-year university and assumed the name BYU-Idaho.

+The Rexburg College of Massage Therapy (RCMT) is an accredited institution specializing in massage therapy, offering courses in anatomy, kinesiology, Swedish massage, prenatal massage, sports massage and therapy, and deep tissue massage.
+The college offers an eight-month program to prepare students to pass the exam to become a licensed massage therapist.
+Courses also help students learn to run a small business.